Bots and Automated Attacks

 Figure 1.
 Overview of average proportion of unwanted automation by industry for the first half of 2023.

 The difference between levels of automation on Web vs Mobile is a bit harder to explain.
 Some industries see higher levels of Web automation while others see higher levels on Mobile.
+Sometimes the difference in automation may be driven by a difference in functionality available between the web and mobile applications.
+For example, it may be easier to accomplish certain functions on the mobile app, or specific functionality may only be available via the website.
 The trend we are seeing has been an increasing proportion of automated attacks coming via the Mobile channel over time.
 This trend continues even in industries where the majority of attacks are still on Web.
 As more industries adopt modern application architectures and move towards APIs, we expect this trend to continue as APIs are more structured and easier for attackers to work with.

 Though there are fluctuations from month to month (as shown in Figure 2 below), there are some strong patterns in the proportion of unwanted automation by industry.
 There are several factors that affect how much automation we see on a given enterprise and by aggregation in a given industry: